nicola-lunghi/PySwitch/README.md

 This project provides an open source firmware for CircuitPy Microcontroller based MIDI controllers.
 It can control devices via MIDI based on a generic configuration script.
 Features are:

 - Program (Foot)switches to send MIDI messages.
-Each switch can do multiple actions.
+Each switch can do any amount of actions.
 - Request parameters via NRPN MIDI from the controlled device and evaluate them on a TFT screen or using NeoPixel LEDs (for example the rig/amp/IR names can be displayed)
 - Establish a bidirectional communication with the client device (implemented for the Kemper Profiler Player, but can be used for anything with similar protocol)
 - Use callbacks in the configuration to make functions depending on MIDI parameters of the device, or program any other custom behaviour